Kirchhoff’s Current law (KCL)

 A close inspection of last two equations, however, reveals that they are the same.

-Kirchhoff’s current Law Solved Example
+Kirchhoff’s current Law (KCL) Solved Example

 Find I using KCL